Milwaukee Jewish Federation >> Arts, Culture and Media >> Arts, Culture and Media

-Adria Willenson is a freelance graphic designer and visual artist with 15 years of experience.
-Her fine art and textile designs incorporate nature using rich, vibrant colors.
+Adria Willenson is a graphic/web/UX designer with over 20 years of experience.
+She is also a fine artist and works with watercolor, acrylic, textiles and mixed media inspired by nature.
 She uses a variety of techniques through her textile and silk scarf designs such as serti, batik and shibori-style resist methods.

-Her artwork has been displayed at the Cedarburg Cultural Center, Schauer Arts Center, The Sarah Chudnow Community Center and many other galleries and boutiques.
+Her artwork has been displayed at the Cedarburg Cultural Center, Schauer Arts Center, Ovation Communities and many other galleries and boutiques.
 Some examples of her custom artwork include family trees, ketubahs, murals for home, office and non-profit organizations.

-Israeli Folk Dance meets every Monday evening from 7:30 – 9:30 pm at the Harry & Rose Samson Family Jewish Community Center.
-Beginner teaching and dancing is offered from 7:30 – 8 pm and general dancing is intermediate to advanced level circle dancing of the newest dances from Israel.
-For further information, please email MilwaukeeIFD@yahoo.com or call Karen at (414) 315-3400.
+Israeli Folk Dance typically meets once a week at the Harry & Rose Samson Family Jewish Community Center.
+Sessions consist of Israeli circle dances, ranging from the classics to the newest dances from Israel.
+Teaching is offered regularly and no previous experience is necessary to join and enjoy this fun form of exercise!
+For further information, and to let us know that you will be attending, please email MilwaukeeIFD@yahoo.com or call Karen at (414) 315-3400.
 Israeli Folk Dance is open to ages 12 and up and is free of charge.

 Executive Director: Patti Sherman-Cisler

 With over 25 years of experience, Kat creates well-designed, cost-effective printed marketing pieces including corporate identity/logos, ads, newsletters, brochures, direct mail, publications.
 Her focus is on the Jewish community and non-profit organizations.
 Working closely with her clients they develop visually pleasing pieces that convey the information to their audience.
 Kat's clients always get the quick turnaround and the personal attention they deserve.
 Call or email to set up an appointment.